5.Run Hardware Emulation - 2022.2 English

 hw_emu analyzer

-As you can tell from opening up this run summary, that it is the same layout as the one from aiesimulator.
+When you open the run Summary, you will notice that it is the same layout as that from aiesimulator.

 hw_emu trace